awksedgreep/gorilla_stream/README.md

 VictoriaMetrics-style preprocessing is enabled by default.
 Disable or tune it using options as shown below.

-Enable an optional VictoriaMetrics-style preprocessing pipeline to improve Gorilla compression for gauges and counters (no zstd dependency required).
+Enable an optional VictoriaMetrics-style preprocessing pipeline to improve Gorilla compression for gauges and counters.
+For additional compression, you can optionally enable container compression (zlib or zstd) on top of this.

 - Enable during compression with opts: